8 Common Child Custody Questions & Answers

 - Health insurance expenses

-- The standard of living the child experienced prior to the divorce or separation
+- The child’s standard of living before the divorce or separation

-If you want to have a spouse declared unfit but a court, expect a lengthy process.
+Expect a lengthy process if you want a spouse declared unfit but a court.
 The burden of proof rests on you to prove your spouse is unsuitable, so you must have irrefutable evidence proving your claims.
-This evidence might include things like photographs, medical files, criminal records, or transcripts of conversations between you and your spouse.
-There also will likely be court-ordered psychological and medical evaluations for you, your spouse, and your child.
+This evidence might include photographs, medical files, criminal records, or transcripts of conversations between you and your spouse.
+In addition, the court will likely order psychological and medical evaluations for you, your spouse, and your child.

-Once you’ve filed for divorce, a temporary custody order will be put in place.
-Whether or not you can move out of state with your child will be determined by this temporary custody order.
+Once you’ve filed for divorce, a temporary custody order will be placed.
+This temporary custody order will determine whether you can move out of state with your child.
 Most states require some form of written notice or consent from the other parent, particularly if the distance you want to move would significantly impair the ability of the other parent to spend time with your child.
-Relocating with a child without proper consent can lead to kidnapping charges.
+Relocating with a child without proper consent can be considered parental kidnapping and lead to legal charges.

-Children can make their own decisions about custody and visitation when they are 18 years of age.
-Prior to the age of 18, different states have different requirements for when they will allow a child to have a say in where they will live (usually around age 12 or 14), but the court does not have to follow the child’s wishes if they do not believe it is in the best interests of the child.
+Children can make decisions about custody and visitation when they are 18.
+Before the age of 18, different states have different requirements for when they will allow a child to have a say in where they will live (usually around age 12 or 14), but the court does not have to follow the child’s wishes if they do not believe it is in the best interests of the child.

 Yes, a parent can regain custody even after previously losing custody rights.
 The parent that lost custody must prove to the court that they are improving.
-They can do this by changing their circumstances or corrected the problems that led to the loss of care.
-There must be compelling evidence that it is in the best interests of the children for custody to be restored.
+They can do this by changing their circumstances or correcting the problems that led to the loss of care.
+There must be compelling evidence that it is in the children’s best interests for a parent’s custody rights to be restored.